PlayVS Fortnite Rulebook

 7.1.4 Elimination.
 An occurrence where one player depletes the HP and Shield (if any) of another player.
 Subject to Section 7.6.3, elimination credit is determined by (a) the action feed located at the bottom left corner of the gameplay screen, and (b) the UI illustrating total number of eliminations earned during a single match; provided, that, in no event shall elimination credit be awarded to a player for any portion of a match following such player’s elimination.

 7.1.5 Victory Royale.
-An occurrence where a Duo meets the victory conditions of the current game mode of the match being played.
+An occurrence where a Trio meets the victory conditions of the current game mode of the match being played.
 More typically, this refers to obtaining a first place finish.

 7.2 Game of Record

-A game of record (“GOR”) refers to a game where all 80-100 players have loaded and which has progressed to a point of meaningful interaction between opposing Duos or environment.
-Once a game attains GOR status, the period ends in which incidental restarts may be permitted and a game will be considered as “official” from that point onward.
+A game of record (“GOR”) refers to a session where all players have loaded and which has progressed to a point of meaningful interaction between opposing Trios or environment.
+Once a session attains GOR status, the period ends in which incidental restarts may be permitted and a session will be considered as “official” from that point onward.
 Examples of conditions which establish GOR:

 7.2.1 Game timer.
 Players load the bus and “the door will open” reaches the end of the countdown.